Who?

 The Underground Library, a dystopian sci-fi adventure for young audiences.
 It earned the Fleur du Cap Award for Best Production for Children and Young People in 2018.

-His current project is a collaboration with Michal Malek: Zarnia, a youtube channel focused on local geek culture.
-It profiles South African creators, and hosts an actual-play Dungeons & Dragons campaign called Legends of Storm’s Eye.
+Along with Michal Malek and Adhil Patel he contributes to Zarnia, a youtube channel focused on local geek culture.
+It profiles South African creators, reviews boardgames, and creates actual-play TTRPG content.

 You can get in touch with Jon at freelancer@jonkeevy.com